Comcast endowed professor for security innovation

 Teaching, advising and students:

 I like teaching and advising students.
 I teach intro to cyber security (CSE3400; see syllabus), usually in fall term, and Network security (CSE4402; see syllabus), usually in spring term (incl. spring'20).
-I sometimes teach a seminar (on `bleeding edge' research in cyber security).
-I use UConn's HuskyCT extensively for providing materials and communicating with students.
+I sometimes teach a seminar or one-time class (spring 2021: privacy and anonymity).
+I use UConn's HuskyCT extensively for providing materials and communicating with students; appointments using Nexus.

 See information on advising and students, including info for potential students, tips for students and list of previous and current students.